DataHighway-DHX/open-polkadot-js-library/block-delay/README.md

 * Checked latest [Substrate Node Template using Aura](https://github.com/substrate-developer-hub/substrate-node-template).
 Ran five (5) validator nodes locally.
 Ran `node index.js "local"`.
 Blocktime is 6 seconds.
 No delays encountered (even after changing to 4.32 second blocktime).
 Responses stored in /DataHighway-DHX/open-polkadot-js-library/block-delay/backup/data-substrate-node-template-aura/local-testnet-2021-08-04-08:20-339000000.csv

-* Checked fork of [Substrate Node Template using Babe + Grandpa](https://github.com/ltfschoen/substrate-node-template).
+* Checked fork of [Substrate Node Template using Babe + Grandpa](https://github.com/ltfschoen/substrate-node-template) and used branch 'luke/staking', which has been converted to Babe + Grandpa.
 Ran five (5) validator nodes locally.
 Ran `node index.js "local"`.
+Blocktime varied up to 6x what was specified in the runtime config.
+Responses stored in /DataHighway-DHX/open-polkadot-js-library/block-delay/backup/data-substrate-node-template-babe/local-testnet-2021-08-09-10:33-291000000.csv

+* Checked latest Substrate.
+Ran five (5) validator nodes locally.
+Ran `node index.js "local"`.
 Blocktime is 6 seconds.
-No delays encountered (even after changing to 4.32 second blocktime).
-Responses stored in /DataHighway-DHX/open-polkadot-js-library/block-delay/backup/data-substrate-node-template-babe/local-testnet-2021-08-04-08:49-097000000.csv
+No delays encountered.
+Responses stored in /DataHighway-DHX/open-polkadot-js-library/block-delay/backup/data-substrate-babe/local-testnet-2021-08-04-12:47-879000000.csv

 So all DataHighway chains that are running multiple nodes and finalizing blocks are encountering this delay.
 However, the Substrate Node Template does not encounter the delay.